-Public transport is particularly important as approximately 38% of households in the area do not have access to a car (information collected from Census 2001).
+Public transport is particularly important as approximately 38 per cent of households in the area do not have access to a car (information collected from Census 2001).
 The highest numbers of households with no access to a car are concentrated around the Birmingham Treatment Centre, Newtown, Tipton, Great Bridge and West Bromwich health centres.

 Other factors being considered are:

 - use of shuttle buses between sites for patients and visitors